- 1 Getting Started

 All of this information is easily accessible within Templative.
 If I want to set the value of an overlay, style update, or text replacement to a field in the content of the piece, component, game, studio, give the field and the source it's from to Templative.

-In this example we pull the name of the game from the `Game` source and the `displayName` field.
+In this example we pull the name of the game from the Game

 See the Content files article for more information on how content works.